Anchor-based Bilingual Word Embeddings for Low-Resource Languages: Introduction

 \section{Introduction}

-Bilingual Word Embeddings are useful for various cross-lingual tasks such as cross-lingual transfer learning or machine translation.
-They represent the vectors of words from different languages in the same vector space, thus they allow to train a system using source language labeled examples and to apply the trained model on the target language where no labeled data is available.
-Mapping based BWE approaches rely only on cheap bilingual signal, in the form of a seed lexicon, and monolingual data to train monolingual word embeddings (MWEs) for each language, which makes them easily applicable in low-resource scenarios \cite{Mikolov2013exploiting,Conneau2018}.
-Similarly joint BWE approaches rely on a cross-lingual signal, but instead of aligning independent MWE spaces, they build BWEs in one step.
-Recent approaches used shared source and target language vocabulary units as the cheap cross-lingual signal \cite{Lample2018SMT,Wang2020}.
+Bilingual Word Embeddings are useful for cross-lingual tasks such as cross-lingual transfer learning or machine translation.
+Mapping based BWE approaches rely only on a cheap bilingual signal, in the form of a seed lexicon, and monolingual data to train monolingual word embeddings (MWEs) for each language, which makes them easily applicable in low-resource scenarios \cite{Mikolov2013exploiting,Xing2015,Artetxe2016}.
+It was shown that BWEs can be built using a small seed lexicon \cite{Artexte2017} or without any word pairs \cite{Conneau2018,Artetxe2018} relying on the assumption of isomorphic MWE spaces.
+Recent approaches showed that BWEs can be built without the mapping step. \citet{Lample2018SMT} built \textsc{FastText} embeddings \cite{bojanowski-etal-2017-enriching} on the concatenated source and target language corpora exploiting the shared character n-grams in them.
+Similarly, the shared source and target language subword tokens are used as a cheap cross-lingual signal in \citet{devlin-etal-2019-bert,Conneau2019XLM}.
+Furthermore, the advantages of mapping and jointly training the MWEs and BWEs were combined in \citet{Wang2020} for even better BWEs.

-While these approaches already try to minimize the amount of bilingual signal needed for cross-lingual applications, they still require a large amount of monolingual data to train semantically rich word embeddings.
-These approaches require training corpora of substantial sizes to keep up with state of the art results.
-This becomes a problem when one of the two languages does not have sufficient monolingual data available.
-In this case, training a good embeddings space is practically infeasible.
-Without good quality MWEs mapping based approaches are not able to build useful BWEs \cite{Michel2020}.
+While these approaches already try to minimize the amount of bilingual signal needed for cross-lingual applications, they still require a larger amount of monolingual data to train semantically rich word embeddings \cite{adams-etal-2017-cross}.
+This becomes a problem when one of the two languages does not have sufficient monolingual data available \cite{artetxe2020rigor}.
+In this case, training a good embedding space can be infeasible which means mapping based approaches are not able to build useful BWEs \cite{Michel2020}.